 Mr Alfred Howick, for many years a frequent and well-loved local preacher accepted the invitation to lead the mission, from April 1952.
 In 1957 the name and status of the Mission changed to South Nutfield Evangelical Free Church and Mr Howick became its 'Pastor'

-The Church carried on for some years as a community church that also met in people's houses, and helped to found the Community Church in Redhill.
+The Church carried on for some years as a community church that also met in people's houses, and helped to found the Reigate and Redhill Community Church - called Christ Central.
 The chapel was closed in the 1990s.
 Some friends went to Redhill and also met in house groups.
 Others found a warm welcome at Christchurch also in South Nutfield.

 The iron Sunday School was demolished in the 1970s, and the chapel was replaced by houses.